pandora-auth-ros-pkg/pandora_ros_pkgs/pandora_testing/README.md

 pandora_testing
 ============================

-- Contains tools for functional and integration testing
+Testing tools for integration and more

-- Contains integration tests